 Note: Per orders of State & County only Farmers, Prepared Food, and Prepackaged Food vendors can attend the market.
 No sampling will be allowed.
 Please consider grabbing takeout or dine-in at downtown restaurants.
 No arts & crafts, jump houses, face painter or music at this time.
 Benicia Main Street will not be handing out or hole punching Frequent Shoppers Card until further notice.

 - Come prepared and limit your visit time.
 We ask that you come ready, shopping list in hand, so you can get in and get out quickly.
 Please treat the market as an essential activity not as a social activity.
 And, send only one family member if you can.

 - Wear a face mask/face covering before entering the market.
-While not a requirement, it is highly suggested at the market.
+While not a requirement if you are able to maintain 6 foot distance from others, it is highly suggested at the market.